jayatithakkar/AI_Face_Mask_Detection/README.md

-# Dataset Processing Scripts
+# A.I.ducation Analytics

-This repository contains a series of scripts designed for processing, cleaning, and managing image datasets.
+This repository currently contains a series of scripts designed for processing, cleaning, and managing image datasets.
 These scripts are specifically tailored to work with facial image datasets and include functionalities such as moving images based on CSV metadata, performing a stratified split, cleaning datasets, and more.

 ### Author Information:
 - Dhruvil Patel (40226179) – Data Specialist